gritzko/ron/README.md

 The binary format is more efficient because of higher bit density; it is also simpler and safer to parse because of explicit field lengths.
 Obviously, it is not human-readable.

-Like the Base64, the binary format is only optimized for iteraion.
+Like the Base64, the binary format is only optimized for iteration.
 Because of compression, records are inevitably of variable length, so random access is not possible.
 Also, compression depends on iteration, as UUIDs get abbreviated relative to preceding UUIDs.

 A binary RON frame starts with magic bytes `RON ` (R-O-N-space) and frame length, a little-endian uint32, 8 bytes total.
 (For multiframes, the magic bytes are treated as a Base64 number, first frame having `RON0`, second `RON1` and so on.)